EduardHermann/SudokuSolver/README.md

 ## Description

-- This is the classic sudoku board game
+- This is the classic sudoku board game with several "quality of life changes"

 ## How to use the program